frwd-1/seer-protocol/README.md

 # Seer Protocol

-The Seer Protocol is a project to enable a distributed and open source reputation system onchain that preserves privacy and enables a more secure ecosystem.
+The Seer Protocol is a p2p protocol that enables a distributed and open source reputation system onchain, preserves privacy and enables a more secure ecosystem.

 # Background